 There is sorrel with its glorious red seed heads held high in the meadow sward. scurvy grass flowers with white blooms against glossy green leaves, traditionally eaten by sailors to boost their depleted vitamin C after a long time at sea.
 Black knapweed lifts its lofty flowers above the rest but the pink thistle-like blooms don’t last long.

 On disturbed ground there is scarlet pimpernel, with red star shaped flowers, wild carrot with white flower heads like plates with a single red one in the centre, wild parsnip with yellow umbel flowers, red bartsia comes late with dusky pink flowers in July or August.

 There is the hard to find Goats beard, with an underwhelming flower but a giant dandelion clock type seed head.
 There is also the sand leek a type of wild allium, but perhaps the hardest of all to find are the bee orchids that sport tiny pink flowers which look like bumble bees to encourage pollination through trickery.

 We have also introduced yellow rattle which is a semi parasitic plant which feeds on grasses encouraging other wildflowers, its leaves are toothed, its flowers yellow and its seed heads rattle.
 The tiny eyebright also fulfils the same function.

-With newly established areas of heather and the all year round flowering gorse we are delighted that with so many different flower types, colours, forms and flowering times there is food aplenty for lots of different insects throughout the year and in turn the birds, mammals and reptiles that feed on them.
+The coastal heath is gradually spilling back over the cliff tops and re-claiming its place in the mixture of flora.
+With newly established areas of heather regularly being planted and the all year round flowering gorse we are delighted that with so many different flower types, colours, forms and flowering times there is food aplenty for lots of different insects throughout the year and in turn the birds, mammals and reptiles that feed on them.